Photography is all about capturing stories in still frames. It is an art of converting moments into memories.

 - Join photography forums and communities online.
 Apart from attending photography events, you can also connect with like-minded photographers and your potential customers through various online forums.
 A few of the most popular photography forums include Flickr, Behance, EyeEm, OneEyeland, and 500px.
 You can join these forums for free and start building your network today.

+Step 6.
 How to create a photography business website

 A website is the cornerstone of your photography business.
 Having a digital presence means new customers and more engagement.
 Through a website, you can showcase your best work, gain traction and credibility.